Last updated on June 23rd, 2024 at 11:13 pm

 2. Organizational Dynamics and Power Relationships

-Positional power in organizations influences power dynamics, culture and values.
+Positional power in organizations influences power dynamics, culture, and values.

 Leaders with authority shape organizational culture.

-This hierarchical structure may hinder creativity and innovation, so leaders must put first – building relationships, collaboration, and improving employees for long-term success.
+This hierarchical structure may hinder creativity and innovation, so leaders must put it first – building relationships, collaboration, and improving employees for long-term success.

 Also Read: Understanding The Balance Of Control of Power in Relationships